SpheeresX/yeeturl-server/README.md

 - `/api/v1/shorten` - shorten a URL, the post body should be something like `{"link": "URL_ENCRYPTED_WITH_SJCL_HERE"}`
 - `/api/v1/getlink?id=URL_ID_HERE` - get the encrypted data for a URL (you can decrypt that with sjcl)
+- `/api/v1/count` - get the amount of shortened URLs

 </details>